 • Various equipment includes computers with a keyboard and mouse, telephone, and other electronic devices to share documents, information and discussion

 • Availability to work evening and weekend shifts

 • Available for emergencies and off-schedule contacts

 JCLS offers a competitive benefits package including 401(a), medical, dental and vision coverage to employees and qualified dependents.
-In addition, JCLS provides vacation, sick leave and paid holidays.
+Life insurance, long-term disability and supplemental additions are included.
+In addition, JCLS provides vacation, sick leave and 11 paid holidays.